Off-Campus Access and the Need to “Authenticate”

 Due to licensing agreements, access to most Library databases and other electronic resources, such as electronic journals, is restricted to computers on the University of Delaware campus.
 If you are a current University of Delaware student, faculty, and staff using an Internet service provider to access the Library’s Web site, you might encounter links to licensed resources from the Library’s Web pages.
 The first time you click on such a link, you will be taken to the Central Authentication Service (CAS) page.
 After you enter your UDelNet ID and password, you will be authenticated as a University of Delaware user and will continue to your selected link.
 You generally need to do this only once during your session at the Library’s Web site.

-With proxy access, you can use all Web-based Library databases and electronic journals just as if you were on campus.
+With proxy access, you can use all Web-based Library databases, ebooks, and electronic journals just as if you were on campus.
 You can access all Library electronic resources from computers at any off-campus location—home, office, another university, public library, etc.

 Can I use the Papers app for iOS with the Proxy?